Colfax in Placer County, California — The American West (Pacific Coastal)

 First Transcontinental Railroad

 Central Pacific Railroad reached Colfax, formerly Illinoistown September 1, 1865, and train service began four days later.
 Colfax was a vital construction supply depot and junction point for stage lines for ten months.
-It was renamed Governor Stanford in honor of Schuyler Colfax, Speaker of the House of Representatives and later Ulysses S. Grant’s Vice President.
+It was renamed Governor Stanford in honor of Schuyler Colfax, Speaker of the House of Representatives and later Ulysses S. Grants Vice President.
 The real assault on the Sierra began here.

 Erected 1969 by The State Department of Parks and Recreation in cooperation with The Conference of California Historical Societies and The Placer County Historical Society, May 9, 1969.
 (Marker Number 780-5.)

 Topics and series.
 This historical marker is listed in this topic list: Railroads & Streetcars.
-In addition, it is included in the California Historical Landmarks, and the Transcontinental Railroad series lists.
+In addition, it is included in the California Historical Landmarks, and the First Transcontinental Railroad series lists.
 A significant historical date for this entry is September 1, 1780.

 Location.
 39° 6.011′ N, 120° 57.159′ W. Marker is in Colfax, California, in Placer County.
-Marker is on East Grass Valley Street, on the right when traveling south.
+It is on East Grass Valley Street, on the right when traveling south.
 Marker is located at the entrance to the AMTRAK Station.
 Touch for map.
 Marker is in this post office area: Colfax CA 95713, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Nevada County Narrow Gauge Railroad (here, next to this marker); Schuyler Colfax (a few steps from this marker); Robert G. Fowler - Colfax (within shouting distance of this marker); First Brick Building in Colfax (within shouting distance of this marker); Murphy’s Saloon (about 300 feet away, measured in a direct line); Leopold & Josephine Lobner (about 300 feet away); IOOF Hall (about 300 feet away); Illinoistown Lodge No. 51 (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Nevada County Narrow Gauge Railroad (here, next to this marker); Schuyler Colfax (a few steps from this marker); Robert G. Fowler - Colfax (within shouting distance of this marker); First Brick Building in Colfax (within shouting distance of this marker); Murphys Saloon (about 300 feet away, measured in a direct line); Leopold & Josephine Lobner (about 300 feet away); IOOF Hall (about 300 feet away); Illinoistown Lodge No. 51 (about 300 feet away).
 Touch for a list and map of all markers in Colfax.

 More about this marker.
 Also See: Nearby Schuyler Colfax marker and all other California Transcontinental Railroad markers for additional information.